cakacz/georgette-heyer_the-black-moth/README.md

-File Repository for formatting and editing The Black Moth by Georgette Heyer for Standard Ebooks.
+File repository for formatting and editing The Black Moth by Georgette Heyer for Standard Ebooks.